w3f/research/docs/polkadot/networking/4-icmp.md

  3. Neighbors in the gossip graph have <=500ms latency.
  4. Meaningfully propagating messages before synchronizing to the heads of the DAG is probably not worthwhile

 If we assume that no nodes broadcast updated $leaves$ until after the block has fully propagated (this is clearly not going to be the case in practice), then that leaves time after updating $leaves$ for a full 2.5 hops at 500ms latency to gossip `Queue`s until the next block.
 Real values are almost certainly better.
 And the good news is that not all egress has to be propagated within one block-time -- over time it is more and more likely that participants obtain earlier messages.

 This is a scheme which results in all participants seeing all messages.
 It almost certainly will not scale beyond a small number of initial chains but will serve functionally as a starting protocol.

 **Future Improvements (roughly, from sooner to later)**:

  1. A section above describes why propagating egress to peers who are _arbitrarily_ far back is a bad idea, but we can reasonably keep track of the last $a$ ancestors of all of our leaves once we're synced and just following normal block production.
  The first reasonable choice for $a$ is 1 (keep parents).
 This probably gets us 90% of the gains we need, simply because there is a "stutter" when requiring leaf-sets to intersect and two peers need to update each other about the new child before sending any more messages.
  2. Extend the definition of $E^B_{x,y}$ to allow chains to censor each other.
 For instance, by saying that parachain $y$ can inform the relay chain not to route messages from $x$ at block $B$ (and later inform it to start routing again at block $B'$).
  Then for any block $b$ between $B$ and $B'$, we would have the runtime consider $E^b_{x,y} = \emptyset$ regardless of what the `CandidateReceipt` for $x$ at $b$ said.
 Actually, since the runtime deals only in trie root hashes, it would really just ignore $R(E^b_{x,y})$ from the candidate receipt and set it to $R(\emptyset)$.
  3. Extend to support a smarter topology where not everyone sees everything.
 Perhaps two kinds of topics, those based on $(B, Chain_{from})$ and those based on $(B, Chain_{to})$ would make this more viable.
  4. Use some kind of smart set reconciliation (e.g. https://github.com/sipa/minisketch) to minimize gossip bandwidth.
  5. Incentivize distribution with something like Probabilistic Micropayments.

 ---

-A collator or validator seeking to collect egress queues at a block $B$ and parachain $p$ simply invokes `ingress(B,p)` and searches the propagation pool for the relevant messages, waiting for any which have not been gossipped yet.
+A collator or validator seeking to collect egress queues at a block $B$ and parachain $p$ simply invokes `ingress(B,p)` and searches the propagation pool for the relevant messages, waiting for any which have not been gossiped yet.